 For more information, check out our guide to DAO taxes.

-Cryptocurrency exchanges like Coinbase, Binance, and others do not have the ability to provide their users with accurate capital gains and losses tax reports.
+Cryptocurrency exchanges like Coinbase, Binance, and others often do not have the ability to provide their users with accurate capital gains and losses tax reports.
 This is not a fault of the exchanges themselves, it is simply a product of the unique characteristics of cryptocurrencies—namely their transferability.

 Because users are constantly transferring crypto into and out of exchanges, the exchange has no way of knowing how, when, where, or at what cost basis you originally acquired your cryptocurrencies.
 The exchange only sees when crypto appears in your wallet and what the USD value was at the time of the deposit.